 Ninjask isn't available in the wild in Sun & Moon.
 Start by transferring Nincada from Ruby, Emerald, or Brilliant Diamond.
 The evolution path from Nincada to Ninjask is covered in the steps below.

 Don't let Ninjask's 456 base stat total fool you.
-Speed Boost is what makes it tick — it punches way above its weight class.
+Speed Boost is what makes it tick.
+It punches way above its weight class.
 We rate it C-Tier as a pivot.

 Watch for Golem (Rock), Charizard (Fire), and Raikou (Electric) when using Ninjask.
 They all hit it super-effectively with STAB.
 Golem is the most dangerous since Rock moves deal 4x damage.
 Ice and Flying-type attackers are also a problem.
 With 5 weakness types, most competitive teams carry at least one counter.
 Ninjask's base 160 Speed lets it outpace many threats and strike first, which matters more than trying to tank hits.